kevinlekiller/mpv_scripts/autospeed/README.md

 * Can use (recommended) [xrandr](http://www.x.org/wiki/Projects/XRandR/) (*nix only) To accurately calculate your monitor refresh rate and to set your monitors refresh rate closer to the video playback speed based on which refresh rates your monitor supports for the current resolution.

-* Can use (recommended) [ffprobe](https://www.ffmpeg.org/download.html) to get a more accurate video frame rate.
-When using the "get_property" command in mpv, the numbers are rounded or truncated (instead of returning 23.97602397602398, it returns 23.976025), ffprobe can be used to get the fps instead to calculate a more accurate speed setting.

 * By default mpv will adjust the audio pitch to match the speed difference.
 You can read the [mpv manual](http://mpv.io/manual/master/#options-audio-pitch-correction) for more information on this.

 --------------